 When Jim and Nancy Faulkner bought their small farm in Boxborough, the place was a mess.
 Buildings were falling down, the soil was poor and the land was covered with invasive plants.
 Still, they wanted to make the farm sustainable.

 When Sean Stanton improved the pastures on his small farm in Great Barrington, his efforts not only helped the natural resources of this scenic southwest corner of Berkshire County, but also diners at an eatery on the lower west side of Manhattan.

 Not every forest land owner can say that George Washington slept nearby.
 Hazel Holman can.
-The history of her Lanesborough forest land is inseparable from its natural character.
-Since colonial days, people have left their mark on the land.
-Her legacy will be conservation.
+On her Lanesborough land, history and natural character are inseparable.
+Hazel's legacy will be conservation.

 When Peter Talmage’s career as a renewable energy and energy efficiency professor brought him to a college in Greenfield, Mass., he knew that he wanted to enhance wildlife habitat on the beautiful land he and his wife Chris bought in nearby Northfield.

 Farming in a suburban town 25 miles south of Boston has both benefits and challenges that result from the same thing, lots of neighbors.
 Farmer Jim Ward has found a way to meet customer demand, while protecting water resources with good soil health practices.

 Find local program and technical information

 Data on our Nation's natural resources and technical